opallch/simple_ur3e_controller/README.md

 If your current location is the root of package:
 - All self-written nodes are located in `my_controller/`
 - Dependencies of the nodes should be included in `package.xml`
-- The joint positions and other parameters used by `my_controller/publisher_joint_trajectory_controller.py` are defined in `config/publisher_config.yaml`.
+- The joint angles and other parameters used by `my_controller/publisher_joint_trajectory_controller.py` are defined in `config/publisher_config.yaml` ( **warning: don't adjust the joint angles in the yaml file to avoid collision**).
 - In `setup.py`, there are two important things to be defined:
     - entry points of your executables aka. nodes
     - files needed to be installed for running the nodes#
 - Launch files can be found in `launch/`.
 There is only one launch file `my_controller.launch.py` comes with the repository.